 Ticks range in size from extremely tiny and difficult to see to being approximately the size of a pencil eraser.

-A tick, when filled with blood, can grow quite a bit in size.
+A tick that is filled with blood can grow quite a bit in size.

 Tick Bites, First Aid

-Ticks are 8-legged creatures (arachnids) that live in wooded and grassy areas.
-Ticks attach themselves to a human host as the person brushes past leaves, grass, etc – ticks do not jump or fall on a person.
-Once on a person, ticks move to a warm and moist location (eg, armpit, groin, back of the knee, hairline), where they burrow into the host’s skin and feed off their blood.
+Ticks are 8-legged creatures that live in wooded and grassy areas.
+Ticks attach themselves to a host, such as when a human brushes against leaves, grass, etc., with an awaiting tick on it.
+(Ticks cannot jump or fly.)
+Once on a host, the tick will typically move to a warm and moist location on the body (eg, an armpit, groin, back of the knee, hairline), where they bite through the host’s skin and feed off their blood.

-While most ticks are harmless, some carry disease and may transmit illness (eg, Lyme disease, Rocky Mountain spotted fever, Colorado tick fever) to their host.
-Certain ticks can even inject venom that causes temporary paralysis in their host (called tick paralysis).
+Many ticks are harmless, but some carry pathogens such as bacteria and viruses that can cause illness in people (eg, Lyme disease, Rocky Mountain spotted fever, Colorado tick fever).
+Certain ticks can inject venom that causes temporary paralysis in their host, called tick paralysis.

 First Aid Guide